DreamEcho100/lognmaze/A To Do List.md

 3- Fixing some bugs like: [ ]

-1- Remove adding comment to news when there is no user. [ ]
+1- Remove adding comment to news when there is no user. [x]

     2- Adding a loading and disable textarea when loading the content news in update news modal. [ ]

     3- Adding some styles to the profile page when there is no profile picture or a cover photo. [ ]

-    4- Updating user update route from many to one route. [ ]
+    4- Updating user update route from many to one route. [x]

-    5- Adding a title to a link. [ ]
+    5- Adding a title to a links. [ ]

     6- Adding an alt to an image article in (sql table, concerning routes, UI, ...). [ ]

+    7- Fixing a bug in the comment (main & replies) settings

-    7- [ ]
+    - [ ]

 4- Adding a to do list (optional). [ ]